For You — Body

 They Take Injuries Seriously — Immediately

 A young tech tweaks his back and says "I'll walk it off."
 A veteran tweaks his back and makes a doctor's appointment that week.
-Research on musculoskeletal injuries consistently shows that early intervention — physical therapy, proper treatment, rest when needed — prevents acute injuries from becoming chronic conditions.
+Early intervention — physical therapy, proper treatment, rest when needed — prevents acute injuries from becoming chronic conditions.

 They Protect Their Hands and Hearing